react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 When `lazy` is enabled, you can specify how many adjacent routes should be preloaded with this prop.
 This value defaults to `0` which means lazy pages are loaded as they come into the viewport.

-#### `lazyPlaceholderComponent`
+#### `lazyPlaceholder`

-React component to render for routes that haven't been rendered yet.
+Function that returns a React element to render for routes that haven't been rendered yet.
 Receives an object containing the route as the argument.
 The `lazy` prop also needs to be enabled.

 This view is usually only shown for a split second.
 Keep it lightweight.